xp44mm/Notebook/RxInAction/01 Reactive programming.md

 ---

-There’s more than one way to run code asynchronously, and it depends on the language that’s used.
+There's more than one way to run code asynchronously, and it depends on the language that's used.
 Appendix A shows the ways this can be done in C# and dives deeper into bits and bytes of each one.
-For now, let’s look at one example of doing asynchronous work by using the .NET implementation of futures—the `Task` class:
+For now, let's look at one example of doing asynchronous work by using the .NET implementation of futures—the `Task` class:

 The asynchronous version of the preceding code fragment looks like the following: